(designed for MSIE, requires JavaScript, best view 1024 x 768, auxiliary window needed)

 Line 8 shows the distance in metres from the reference point to the real point represented by the cursor.

+(Hint: use the numerical arrow keys to move the cursor.) *) The calculation window can be moved by drag and drop (blue title bar) to a convenient part of the screen.
 If coordinates are displayed incorrectly, click the principal point on the horizon 12 pixels away from the right edge of the levelling staff.

 If no auxiliary window has opened, allow your browser to do so, or click here: 'no popup'-version